Shelby County, Tennessee: History

 Tennessee continued to have competitive politics after the freedmen were enfranchised.
 The eastern part of the state retained its Unionist leanings and supported the Republican Party.
 Blacks in the west also supported the Republican Party.
 Most conservative whites supported the Democrats.
-From 1877-1950, there were 20 lynchings of blacks by whites in Shelby County, the highest number of any county in the state.
+From 1877 to 1950, there were 20 lynchings of blacks by whites in Shelby County, the highest number of any county in the state.

 Most blacks were disenfranchised around the turn of the century when the state passed laws raising barriers to voter registration; the legislature also imposed Jim Crow laws, including racial segregation of public facilities.
 Blacks were mostly closed out of the political system for more than six decades.
 In the 20th century, mechanization of agriculture reduced the need for farm workers at a time when industries and railroads in the North were recruiting workers.
 The Great Migration resulted in many African Americans moving from rural areas into Memphis or out of state to northern cities for work and social and political opportunities.

 After World War II, highways were constructed that led to development of much new housing on the outskirts of Memphis where land was cheap.
 Suburbanization, with retail businesses following new residents, took place in the county, drawing population out of the city.
 With continued residential and suburban development, the population of the metropolitan area became majority white.
 Six towns in the county have become incorporated; other communities are unincorporated.
 Residents enjoy many parks in the area as well as attractions in the city of Memphis.